micrology/prsm/README.md

 If you haven't provided your real name, the  name at the top is initially randomly generated, but if you click on it, you can substitute your own.
 You can write messages in the box at the bottom and send them by clicking the paper plane button.
 Use the **X** to close the chat window.

-If someone has sent you a message but your chat window is closed, the button will gently pulse to remind you to open the chat window:
+If someone has sent you a message but your chat window is closed, the button will gently pulse to remind you to open it:

 ![Chat Window Button](./doc/images/ChatWindowButton.gif)

 ### File formats

-The app can read files in its native format (files with the suffix '.prsm'), [GRAPHML](http://graphml.graphdrawing.org/) format (.graphml), [GML](https://en.wikipedia.org/wiki/Graph_Modelling_Language) (.gml) or [Comma Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) (.csv).
+The app can read files in its native format (files with the suffix '.prsm'), or in [GRAPHML](http://graphml.graphdrawing.org/) (.graphml), [GML](https://en.wikipedia.org/wiki/Graph_Modelling_Language) (.gml) or [Comma Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) (.csv) formats.
 A CSV file must contain a two columns of values.
 Each row represents a link.
 In the first column is the label of the factor from which the link points, and in the second column is the label of the factor the link is pointing to.
 This very simple format is designed to allow straightforward imports from other software.
 Optionally, the third and fourth columns may contain an integer between 1 and 9 - if they do, the factor is styled with that style (styles are numbered from top left to bottm right as shown on the [Factors tab](#factors-tab)).
 The fifth column may contain the style number for the link.

 The app can create output files in the app's own native format, as a GML file or as a CSV file.